la2050/archive/_organizations/mujeres-de-la-tierra.md

     La Paletera de los Angeles - Fruit Bars Cold Drinks Healthy Delicious Snacks.
   - Buy a paleta and secure a womans future.
-project_titles:
-  - Buy a paleta and secure a womans future.
-  - >-
-    La Paletera de los Angeles - Fruit Bars Cold Drinks Healthy Delicious Snacks.
-  - 'Telenovelas in the Park, a new way of learning!'
-project_titles_from_project_ids:
-  - 'Telenovelas in the Park, a new way of learning!'
 original_project_titles:
   - >-
     La Paletera de los Angeles - Fruit Bars, Cold Drinks, Healthy Delicious